leticiaseixas/wai-list-of-courses/content/index.md

 {% include css/styles.css %}
 </style>
 <div class="header-sup">
-    <p> The List of Courses provides information about offers of courses, training, and certification on web accessibility from different providers, so that people can make informed decisions when they choose an offer.
-This page provides a list of offers that you can filter to find ones that match your particular needs.
+    <p> This List of Courses provides information about courses, training, and certification on web accessibility from different providers.
+It is meant to help you make informed decisions to choose a resource.
+The page allows you to filter submissions to find ones that match your specific interest and need.
+Please note that the list items are provider-submitted, not W3C-endorsed.
+See the full <a href="#disclaimer">disclaimer</a> for more information about vendor-submitted content.
     </p>
-    <p><em>Note: offers are user-submitted, not W3C-endorsed, see <a href="#disclaimer">disclaimer</a> for vendor-submitted content.</em></p>
     {% include_cached button.html type="link" label="Submit an offer" class="more" href="submit-an-offer" %}
 </div>
 <div id="app">